hmcts/cvp-audio-ingress/README.md

 **CVP Release Pipeline**
 https://dev.azure.com/hmcts/Shared%20Services/_build?definitionId=337

+This will Plan, Apply and Test sbox and stg environments in order.
+Afterwards it will run the Plan stage for the prod environment.
+Aproval is required prior to Apply stage in 'stg' environment.

+**Path to Live**
+To apply changes to prod environment, a release branch beginning with 'release' is created from main.
+This release branch will only run the Plan, Apply and Test stages in the prod environment.
+Similar to the 'stg' environment, approval is required prior to Apply stage.

 This will Plan, Apply and Test each environment in order with approval at each stage.

 **CVP Nightly Pipeline**